Feyn

 best.plot_confusion_matrix(train, threshold=0.5)

-This provides all the True Positives, True Negatives, False Positives and False Negatives at the pass threshold.
+This provides all the True Positives, True Negatives, False Positives and False Negatives at the given threshold.
 The default threshold is 0.5.

 Saving the plot